 Example: I really want to know what your aunt adds to the cake.

-A clause is something that lies in between the sentence and a phrase, which has a definite meaning, a subject and even a predicate.
-These clauses can be mainly divided into two types, these can be further divided into various types depending on the usage.
-We can even recognize the clauses that are used in the sentence where some of them might provide complete information by acting as a sentence but some of them depend on the various clauses to add meaning to the sentence.
+The clause is something that lies between the phrase and the sentence, and it has a subject, a definite meaning, and even the predicate.
+These clauses are fundamentally into two types, and they can be further classified into different types based on their usage.
+The clauses used in the sentence can also be recognized where some of the clauses provide complete information by acting as the sentence.
+Some of the clauses depend on different clauses for adding meaning to the sentence.

-Ans.
-A clause is a unit that has a lesser rank compared to the sentence which consists of a subject and a predicate.
+A clause is a unit that has a lesser rank compared to a sentence which consists of a subject and a predicate.